 Hedgehogs rely heavily on their sense of smell; they can detect food under an inch of soil and can often sense the presence of danger.
 They’re omnivores, best known for snacking on creepy crawlies such as earthworms, slugs, and caterpillars, but they also eat delicacies such as mushrooms, berries, small frogs, and bird eggs.
 They tend to search for food at night and can travel a distance of 2-3 KMs.

-One very strange fact about hedgehogs is that they self-anoint which seems to be connected with irregular smells or tastes making them create large quantities of frothy saliva which they flick over their spines with their tongue (please do not disturb a hedgehog in the middle of this process, it’s like catching someone in the shower).
+One very strange fact about hedgehogs is that they self-anoint – this seems to be connected with irregular smells or tastes making them create large quantities of frothy saliva which they then flick over their spines with their tongue (please do not disturb a hedgehog in the middle of this process, it’s like catching someone in the shower).

 While self-anointing might not be one of their most endearing features, the fact that baby hedgehogs are called hoglets most certainly is!
 Hoglet litters are born in late spring/early summer and the young spend around a month in their parents’ nest before setting off into the big wide world.